sagemathinc/cocalc-compute-docker/src/proxy/README.md

 The above config sends any path under /api to `http://localhost:11434/api` and everything else to `http://localhost:8080`, and also proxies websockets to `http://localhost:8080`.
-The path is [the path input to app.use for express.js](https://expressjs.com/en/4x/api.html#app.use).
+The path is [the path input to app.use for express.js](https://expressjs.com/en/4x/api.html#app.use) middleware, so regular expressions are allowed.
 The target is the URL of an http server.

 If `PROXY_AUTH_TOKEN_FILE` is an empty file, then this program just proxied traffice to the servers you configured.
 Otherwise, when a user first visits the site, they are